Champii/Nodulator/README.md

   take a Resource as property.
 Also, Routes have to be Instanciated.
   - Changed every 'Nodulator' call by 'N', more readable
   - Added a debug system with 'debug'
+  - Console mode to "connect" to an existing/running Nodulator instance and perform standard calls

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`